Hope East 40th in Anchorage, AK

 Pros

-• pro The services allow clients to participate in fun activities, which are top notch.
+• pro The services provided are top notch, and clients can participate in fun activities.

-• pro It is a good place for the homeless to get a meal, shower, clothes, and mail.
+• pro It is a good place for homeless to get a meal, shower, clothes and mail.

-• pro There are very kind, professional, and capable staff who work there, making it a fantastic place with great services for those with special needs.
+• pro There are kind, professional, and capable people who work there.

-• pro Visitors usually have good experiences there.
+• pro They usually have a good experience at Hope.

 Cons

-• pro An employee parks in a restricted spot every day, which is illegal and sets a poor example as a role model.
+• pro An employee parks in this spot every day, and it's not legal.

-• pro The leadership totally needs an overhaul and is on track to be its own downfall.
+• pro Leadership totally needs an overhaul; they are on the path to their own downfall.

 • pro The staff are unprofessional, rude, arrogant, and dismissive.

-• pro The staff coerce clients and threaten them into doing what the staff want, and insist on meetings to which clients are not entitled without consent.
+• pro They coerce clients and threaten them into doing what staff wants and insist on being involved in meetings they are not entitled to without client consent.

-• pro The staff also make false accusations and manipulate clients when others empower clients to stand up for themselves.
+• pro They also make false accusations and manipulate clients when others empower their clients to stand up for themselves.

 • pro The staff are petty and need to learn boundaries.